2024 Rio Grande do Sul floods: Other impacts

 Over 500,000 people were left without power and clean water across Rio Grande do Sul, and flood damage occurred in 431 of the state's 497 municipalities, while many roads and bridges were destroyed and landslides occurred.
-Communication via internet and telephone services was also cut off by the floods in over 85 municipalities, with all of the three main providers (TIM, Vivo, and Claro) having their services affected and offering temporarily free Internet access via roaming to their clients.
+Communication via internet and telephone services was also cut off by the floods in over 85 municipalities, with all three main providers (TIM, Vivo, and Claro) having their services affected and offering temporarily free Internet access via roaming to their clients.

 Entire cities in the Taquari River valley, such as Lajeado, Estrela, Muçum, Cruzeiro do Sul, and Arroio do Meio, were made temporarily inaccessible by the effects of the floods.
-The banks of the local river in Gravataí were also considered to be at the edge of collapsing, as four of the city's treatment plants had to be closed momentarily.
+The banks of the local river in Gravataí were also considered to be at the verge of collapsing, as four of the city's treatment plants had to be closed momentarily.

 In Porto Alegre, the Guaíba Lake rose up to 5.31 m, thus beating the previous record 4.76 m set during the 1941 floods, as most areas of the city were flooded, with more than 60 streets becoming completely inaccessible and more than 10 being partially blocked;' rescue workers used four-wheel-drive vehicles, boats, and jet skis in order to maneuver through flooded streets in search of stranded and missing people.
 Eldorado do Sul, a city in the Greater Porto Alegre region, was also affected by the flood.
 The then mayor, Ernani de Freitas Gonçalves, said that "100% of the town has been affected by this flood" and that all communication was lost with the rescue teams that were dispatched.

 Across almost all affected municipalities, classes were suspended, with 386 schools suffering damage and 52 being repurposed as shelters.
 According to governor Eduardo Leite, the reconstruction costs of affected cities could reach R$19 billion (US$3.7 billion).
 The flood displaced more than 700 people in Uruguay, and it shut down several rural schools.

 Ten aircraft have been damaged, including PR-AJN Embraer EMB-505 Phenom 300, PR-DCL Beechcraft C90GTx King Air, PR-FHT Embraer EMB-500 Phenom 100, PR-SCC Cessna T206H Stationair TC, PR-TTP Boeing 727-2M7(A)(F) Total Linhas Aéreas SA, PS-CNB Cessna 208B Grand Caravan EX Azul, PS-LCA Pilatus PC-24, Piper PA-46-500TP M500, PT-OSW BAe 125-800B, and the museum PP-ANU DC-3 Varig Exposition.

 90% of businesses in the state suffered partial or total losses due to the flooding.
 Surveys conducted by the Confederação Nacional dos Municípios estimated a R$2.7 billion (US$521 million) loss in agriculture, and a R$245.4 million (US$47 million) loss in livestock farming.

 At least 141 cases of leptospirosis, a bacterial blood infection that can be transmitted via contaminated standing water, were confirmed across the state following the floods, with at least seven people eventually dying from complications of the disease.